jasonacox/Powerwall-Dashboard/backups/README.md

 The following shows an example of how to migrate the data (influxdb) from one system to another (see backup.sh):

-Copy backup.sh.sample to backup.sh, and edit the line that says DASHBOARD="/home/user/Powerwall-Dashboard" to have your dashboard location.
+Copy backup.sh.sample to backup.sh (cp backup.sh.sample backup.sh), and edit the line that says DASHBOARD="/home/user/Powerwall-Dashboard" to have your dashboard location.

 ## Backup Example